-- The 12-volt DC accessory outlet can be used with any 12-volt device which draws 10-amps or less. - The 12-volt DC accessory outlet is protected by a 10-amp fuse on the fuse block. - For the location of the 12-volt DC accessory outlet, see the Component Locations section in Chapter 2 of this supplement.
+- Your boat is equipped with one or more 12-volt DC accessory outlets. - The outlet(s) can be used with any 12-volt device which draws 10-amps or less. - Each 12-volt DC accessory outlet is protected by a 10-amp fuse on the fuse block. - For the location of the 12-volt DC accessory outlet(s), see the Component Locations section in Chapter 2 of this supplement.